TwilioDevEd/block-spam-calls-node/README.md

    http://88b37ada.ngrok.io/
    ```

+   Finally, click on `Call` to test your application.
 See [Create a TwiML App](#create-a-twiml-app) to set the Voice URL.

-   Finally, click on `Call` to test your application.
-See Create a TwiML App to set the Voice URL.

    ![](images/create-twiml-call-button.png)